IdentityServer/IdentityServer4/docs/reference/interactionservice.rst

 ``RememberConsent``
     Flag indicating if the user's consent is to be persisted.
 ``Description``
     Optional description the user can set for the grant (e.g. the name of the device being used when consent is given).
-This can presented back to the user from the :ref:`persisted grant service <refPersistedGrants>`.
+This can be presented back to the user from the :ref:`persisted grant service <refPersistedGrants>`.

 Grant
 ^^^^^